How to Start a Small Business from Home (2020 Update)

 Whether you’re ready to give up the 9 to 5 life, want to pursue your side-hustle full time, or you want more flexibility in your work, starting your own business can be challenging.
 Running your business from home will give you more freedom, but it will save you the cost and time of renting a commercial space for your business.
-In this article, we’ll give you some helpful tips on starting a home-based business, so you can start on the best foot possible.
+In this article, we’ll give you some helpful tips on starting a home-based business, so you can get off to the best start possible.

 If you’re also wondering what other types of businesses you could start, you can also check out our comprehensive list of business ideas.